-By contemplating these small passages and leaving space to chew over what it’s saying, we allow the Holy Spirit to speak to us through the words and discover things we hadn’t seen before.
+By contemplating these small passages and leaving space to chew over what they’re saying, we allow the Holy Spirit to speak to us through the words and discover things we hadn’t seen before.

 3. Read whole chapters at a time

 One of the easiest ways to read the Bible daily is to read chapters at a time.
-Most chapters are small and in most modern translations split up the passage by topics or scenes.
+Most chapters are small, and in most modern translations, the passage is split up by topics or scenes.

-This isn’t always the case but taking a book a chapter at a time is generally a good way of taking in a decent amount of information whilst not overwhelming yourself.
+This isn’t always the case, but taking a book a chapter at a time is generally a good way of taking in a decent amount of information without overwhelming yourself.